January 4, 2026

 Harvard Admissions explicitly encourages this: “Be yourself and use this opportunity to learn more about the Harvard community from someone who has been a Harvard student.”
 While it’s easier said than done, the best thing you can do is be authentic.
 You’ve worked hard to get to this point – now is your chance to talk about yourself.
 Remember, your interviewer was once in your shoes, a high school student applying to Harvard.

-Most interviews end with a short Q&A, so come prepared with a few thoughtful questions.
+Most interviews end with time for you to ask questions.
+This is an important part of the conversation.
 Aim for ones that show curiosity about the college, not just things you could find on the website.
 A nice bonus is asking something specific to your interviewer.
 For example, if they mentioned early on that they majored in biology, you could ask, “How did you decide on biology, and what research opportunities did you get involved in while you were on campus?”
 Questions like that show you listened, engaged, and are genuinely interested in learning more.

 Harvard Admissions Interview Policy